opennms-forge/mos-cdr-processor/README.md

 You can use the `run-mos-cdr-processor.sh` script to do this as well.

+There are a few unit tests, they can be run using `mvn test`.

 Debugging
 ---------
-Can debug using VS Code.
+Can debug using Visual Studio Code.
 See `sample_launch.json`, put this or similar into `.vscode/launch.json`.

 Make sure to install Extensions for Java which installs various Java extensions into VS Code, including "Debugger for Java"